stefaanoyen/no.arkvaale.innova/README.txt

 App for Innova Wi-Fi connected fancoils

 Homey and Fancoil needs to be connected to the same network.
 App discovers Fancoil through MAC-address.
+If not found, IP can be typed in manually.

-Atleast know to work with the following models:
+Atleast known to work with the following models:
 - EFA649
 - EFB649
 - EWF644